svengreb/tmpl/README.md

 Another decision point for remark-lint was the fact that Prettier (see section [“Automatic Code and Text Formatter“](#automatic-code-and-text-formatter)) so Node.js is already a development dependency anyway.
 This also allows to add other awesome projects that are (unfortunately) written in JavaScript and for which there is no comparable alternative.

 remark-lint can be used via [remark-cli][npm-remark-cli] and a rule preset.
 This preset is [remark-preset-lint-arcticicestudio][gh-arcticicestudio/remark-preset-lint-arcticicestudio], my custom preset that implements my [Markdown Style Guide][arcticicestudio-stg-markdown].
 Since the custom preset is still in major version `0` the version range is currently `>=0.x.x <1.0.0` to avoid the “SemVer Major Zero Caveat”.
-When defining package versions with the the carat `^` or tilde `~` range selector it won‘t affect packages with a major version of `0`.
-Yarn/NPM will resolve these packages to their exact version until the major version is greater or equal to `1`.
+When defining package versions with the the carat `^` or tilde `~` range selector it won‘t affect packages with a major version of `0`. npm will resolve these packages to their exact version until the major version is greater or equal to `1`.
 To avoid this caveat the more detailed version range `>=0.x.x <1.0.0` is used to resolve all versions greater or equal to `0.x.x` but less than `1.0.0`.
 This will always use the latest `0.x.x` version and removes the need to increment the version manually on each new release.

 The `.remarkrc.js` configuration file is placed in the project root as well as the `.remarkignore` file that defines ignore pattern.

-To allow to run the Markdown linting separately the `lint:md` Yarn/NPM package script is available and included in the main `lint` script flow.
+To allow to run the Markdown linting separately the `lint:md` npm package script is available and included in the main `lint` script flow.

 ### Automatic Pre-Commit Linting